WE REVOLUTIONIZED SAFER SEX

 GLYDE is the world's first certified non-toxic, ethical and fair-trade condom.
 It’s also the only condom certified by the Vegan Society.
 GLYDE was created to deliver a more satisfying safer sex experience while using sustainable ingredients and cruelty-free practices.
 Established in 1990, our mission was to revolutionize sexual health and wellness.
 We’ve succeeded! in popularizing our vision: Condoms are no longer a taboo topic, and vegan condoms are in demand!

-Our certifications include The Vegan Society, PETA's Caring Consumer Program, Ethiquette, the Green Business Network and B Corp.
+Our certifications include The Vegan Society, PETA's Caring Consumer Program, Ethiquette and the Green Business Network.

 Explore the sections below to find out more about the programs and organizations that have captured our heart and inspired us to get involved.